ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 {{site.data.keyword.attribute-definition-list}}

-# Point-in-time Recovery
+# Point-in-time recovery
 {: #pitr}

-{{site.data.keyword.databases-for-postgresql_full}} offers Point-In-Time Recovery (PITR) for any time in the last 7 days.
+{{site.data.keyword.databases-for-postgresql_full}} offers Point-in-time recovery (PITR) for any time in the last 7 days.
 The deployment performs continuous incremental backups and can replay transactions to bring a new deployment that is restored from a backup to any point in that 7-day window you need.

 For new hosting models, PITR is currently available through the CLI, API, and Terraform.
 {: note}

-The _Backups_ tab of your deployment's UI keeps all your PITR information under _Point-in-Time_.
+The _Backups and restore_ tab of your deployment's UI keeps all your PITR information under _Point-in-time_.

 ![PITR section of the Backups tab](images/pitr-backups-tab.png){: caption="PITR section of the Backups tab" caption-side="bottom"}